massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Inmate information in Massachusetts is available to the public as follows:

-- By contacting the law enforcement agency responsible for the management of a local jail.
-For a county correctional facility (jail) or house of correction, this agency is a local sheriff’s office.
+• By contacting the law enforcement agency responsible for managing a local jail.
+This agency is a local sheriff's office for a county correctional facility (jail) or house of correction.

 How Do I Conduct an Inmate Search in Massachusetts?

-Interested persons can search for Massachusetts inmates using the online tool specified above.
-To search for someone in a state prison using this locator, a party must provide an inmate’s full name (first and last) or the inmate’s commitment number.
-At the county level, the local sheriff’s office provides information on committed offenders and pretrial detainees to the public.
+Interested persons can use the online tool specified above to search for Massachusetts inmates.
+To search for someone in a state prison using this locator, a party must provide an inmate's full name (first and last) or the inmate's commitment number.
+At the county level, the local sheriff's office provides information on committed offenders and pretrial detainees to the public.
 Typically, sheriff websites have the necessary contact information or addresses to make these inquiries.

 Paper or electronic copies of inmate records can be obtained from the Department of Corrections by submitting a public request online or to the Department of Corrections' Records Access Officer (RAO) by email, phone (508) 422–3436, or mail.
 The mailing address for inmate record requests may be found on the Department of Corrections website.
 Requesters must provide enough information about the record being sought to allow for the prompt processing of requests.
 The first 4 hours used to process a record request are free.
 Upon expiration of this time, the Department may assess an hourly fee up to $25.